BULL WALK

 (10) PERFORMANCE & PEDIGREE RECORDED WITH ANGUS AUSTRALIA

-This includes birth weight & date, calving ease scores, 200D, 400D & 600D weights, scrotal size, ultrasound scan data for rib & rump fat, eye muscle area & IMF (marbling), AI & joining dates used to calculate gestation length & days to calving EBV's, mature cow weights, coat type scores, docility scores & structural scores.
+This includes birth weight & date, calving ease scores, 200D, 400D & 600D weights, scrotal size, ultrasound scan data for rib & rump fat, eye muscle area & IMF (marbling), AI & natural joining dates used to calculate gestation length & days to calving EBV's, mature cow weights, mature cow heights, mature cow body condition scores, coat type scores, docility scores & structural scores.

 (11) TICK FEVER VACCINE